 Shared Bus-Bike Lane Pilot

-In the near future, the Charlotte Department of Transportation (CDOT) will operate a trial of a dedicated bus/bike lane on 4th Street.
-The dedicated lane will use the existing bicycle lane and the rightmost travel lane on E. 4th Street between S. McDowell Street and the Charlotte Transit Center to create a single combined bus/bike lane.
+On December 16, 2019, the Charlotte Department of Transportation (CDOT) began operating a trial of a dedicated bus/bike lane on 4th Street.
+The dedicated lane uses the existing bicycle lane and the rightmost travel lane on E. 4th Street between S. McDowell Street and the Charlotte Transit Center to create a single combined bus/bike lane.

 Controlled bus/bike lanes have been successful in many other cities across the country providing more transportation options, improving safety, and encouraging residents to make sustainable transportation choices.

 During the pilot, we want to collect your feedback as well as data on a variety of performance measures.
 We will use this information to decide if this lane will become permanent.